kalebheitzman/moodle-filter_autotranslate/README.md

 ## Introduction

-The **Moodle Autotranslate Filter** plugin automatically translates content across your Moodle site into multiple languages using any OpenAI-compatible translation service.
-It’s designed to make your courses, resources, and pages accessible to a global audience, while also supporting human-reviewed translations and integrating with Moodle’s global search.
+The **Moodle Autotranslate Filter** plugin automatically translates content across your Moodle site into multiple languages using any OpenAI-compatible translation service (e.g., Google Generative AI).
+It’s designed to make your courses, resources, and pages accessible to a global audience, while also supporting human-reviewed translations.
 Whether you’re an administrator, teacher, or developer, this plugin provides the tools you need to create a seamless multilingual experience.

 ## Key Features

 - **Automatic Translation**: Translates content using your chosen OpenAI-compatible service.
 - **Human Translation Support**: Allows manual review or correction of translations.
 - **Global Reuse**: Identical text shares translations site-wide for efficiency.
-- [ ] **Search Integration**: Indexes translations for multilingual search results (work in progress).
+- **Course-Specific Rebuild**: Manually rebuild translations for a specific course using the "Rebuild Translations" button.
 - **Customizable**: Works with any translation service following the OpenAI API specification.
 - **Context Awareness**: Organizes translations by Moodle context (e.g., course, module).
+- [ ] **Search Integration**: Indexes translations for multilingual search results (work in progress).

 ## Installation